mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in River Research and Applications:

+Valentine, G.P., X. Lu, C.A.
+Dolloff, C.N.
+Roghair, J.M.
+Rash, M.B.
+Hooten, and Y. Kanno.
+(In Press).
+Landscape influences on thermal sensitivity and predicted spatial variability among brook trout streams in the Southeastern USA.
+River Research and Applications.

 * New paper accepted in Journal of Applied Ecology:

 Lu, X., Y. Kanno, G. Valentine, G. Rash, and M.B.
 Hooten.
 (In Press).
 Using multi-scale spatial models of dendritic ecosystems to infer abundance of a stream salmonid.
 Journal of Applied Ecology.